HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_resourcedefns.md

 The destination of this link is a collection of user accounts (see ManagerAccount).

-* You may create a new user account by POSTing a new account description the the Accounts collection.
+* You may create a new user account by POSTing a new account description the Accounts collection.
 See ManagerAccount for details.
 > e.g. `POST https://{iLO}/redfish/v1/accountservice/accounts/ with new account description`
 * You may modify an existing user by PATCHing properties to the user account resource.
 See ManagerAccount for details.
 > e.g. `PATCH https://{iLO}/redfish/v1/accountservice/accounts/{item} with different properties`